Tentative Agenda as of February 2023

 Lloyd Mitchell is Thales Trusted Cyber Technologies’ (TCT) President.
 As President, Lloyd is focused on expanding Thales TCT’s portfolio of data security products, creating an innovative work environment, and establishing Thales TCT as a leader in the U.S. Federal market for providing high quality products and world class customer support.

 Lloyd has been with Thales TCT since its inception in January 2015.
 Previously, Lloyd served as Thales TCT’s Vice President of Technology.
-In this position, Lloyd lead Thales TCT’s engineering and innovation teams in developing and enhancing new and existing cyber security solutions for the U.S. Federal market.
+In this position, Lloyd led Thales TCT’s engineering and innovation teams in developing and enhancing new and existing cyber security solutions for the U.S. Federal market.

 Lloyd has spent over 20 years with SafeNet, Inc. (Thales TCT’s predecessor) most recently serving as a Chief Architect.
 During his tenure with the company, he has grown a deep practical experience in data and network security through building products that secure corporate and national interest.